 Students who have taken face-to-face classes that include online components should find the transition to a fully online class easier.
 But if you are enthusiastic about computers and want to learn important skills that will be of great use in your future career, both academically and in the workplace, an online class can be a fun and convenient way to enhance or complete your community college education.

-How does a student learn how to use D2L or access help pertaining to D2L?
-There is an online tutorial for D2L available here.
+How does a student learn how to use Canvas or access help pertaining to Canvas?
+There is an extensive library of documentation and user-guides available here.
+Technical support is available 24 hours a day / 7 days a week by calling (844) 603-4262

 How can I find out what textbooks or other materials are required?
 See the Oxnard College Bookstore Booklist.